mapbox/la-split-buildings/README.md

-# la-split-buildings
+# la-split-buildings - Detect and fix split buildings in LA

-Detect and fix split buildings in LA
+More about this project is in this dairy post - https://www.openstreetmap.org/user/manings/diary/39230

 **Install dependencies**